Kurup (film)

 Kurup was theatrically released on 12 November 2021, during Diwali, and became the first Indian film to have non-fungible token (NFT) collectibles.
 Kurup received critical acclaim with praise for the score, production design, characterization and performances, in particular that of Dulquer, Indrajith and Shine Tom.
-A critical and commercial success, it grossed over ₹78 crores worldwide, and is among the highest-grossing Malayalam films of all time.
+A critical and commercial success, it grossed over ₹81 crores worldwide, and is among the highest-grossing Malayalam films of all time.

 Plot

-Krishnadas, a former SP of Kerala Police, has just retired and prepares to attend a send-off event arranged by his colleagues when a subordinate officer, CI Praveen, arrives to inform him that an IB report has warned against the arrival of a criminal.
-Upon knowing that Das is retiring, the officer glances through the former's cupboard to find one of his case diaries (titled "Kurup").
-Krishnadas is mostly known as the officer who investigated the famous Charlie murder case long back when he was a DYSP, which paved way for a still-untraced fugitive named Sudhakara Kurup.
-As the officer reads through the diary, the story of Kurup unfolds on screen.
+Krishnadas, a former SP of Kerala Police, has just retired and prepares to attend a send-off event arranged by his colleagues when a subordinate officer, CI Praveen Chandran, arrives to inform him that an IB report has warned against the arrival of a criminal.
+Upon knowing that Das is retiring, Praveen glances through the former's cupboard to find one of his case diaries (titled Kurup).
+Krishnadas is mostly known as the officer who investigated the famous Charlie Murder Case long back when he was a DYSP, which paved way for a still-untraced fugitive named Sudhakara Kurup.
+As Praveen reads through the diary, the story of Kurup unfolds.

-Born as Gopikrishna Kurup, Kurup is sent to the Indian Air Force forcibly by his uncle after he fails to acquire his degree.
+Born as Gopikrishnan Shivasankaran Pillai, Gopi is sent to the Indian Air Force forcibly by his uncle after he fails to acquire his degree.
 At the IAF, he meets and befriends Peter, who was also forcibly made to join the IAF despite his passion for music.
-Weeks later, Peter and Kurup along with some other inmates are sent to Bombay by the Air Force.
-There, Peter starts liking his new life while Kurup meets and befriends Sharadamma, who is the daughter of his family's old maid and falls in love with her.
-Later, Peter is informed that Kurup, who was hospitalized days ago, has committed suicide.
-He informs the same to Sharada.
-However, Sharada gets the message that Kurup is still alive and meets him in a subway, wherein Kurup announces the new name he currently lives under, Sudhakara Kurup.
-Kurup apparently created his death to escape the tedious life in the force.
-He soon marries Sharada and they leave for Persia (Pahlavi Iran at that time).
-However, further problems lead Kurup to leave to his hometown along with his office clerk Sabu.
+Weeks later, Peter and Gopi along with some other inmates are sent to Bombay by the Air Force.
+There, Gopi meets and befriends Sharadhamma "Sharadha", who is the daughter of his family's old maid and falls in love with her.
+Later, Peter is informed that Gopi, who was hospitalized days ago, has committed suicide.
+He informs the same to Sharadha.
+However, Sharadha gets the message that Gopi is still alive and meets him in a subway, wherein Pillai announces the new name he currently lives under, Sudhakara Kurup.
+Gopi (Kurup) apparently created his death to escape the tedious life in the force.
+He soon marries Sharadha and they leave for Persia (Pahlavi Iran).
+However, the uprising Iranian Revolution in 1976 leads him to leave to his hometown along with his office clerk Sabu.

-In Kerala, Pillechan Bhasippilla who is Kurup's co-brother (Sharada's brother-in-law) and Ponnachan who is Kurup's personal driver in Allepey, welcome Kurup and Sabu.
-Kurup discusses a plan he made with the three other men - that he has applied for life insurance under his own name and an amount of Rs 8 Lakh can be obtained if Kurup's death was proved.
+In Kerala, Bhasi Pillai "Pillaichan" who is Kurup's co-brother (Sharadha's brother-in-law) and Ponnachan who is Kurup's personal driver in Alappuzha, welcome Kurup and Sabu.
+Kurup discusses a plan he made with the three other men - that he has applied for life insurance under his own name and an amount of ₹8 Lakhs can be obtained if Kurup's death was proved.
 Kurup decides to fake his own death.